Kingdom of Mori

 The Kingdom of Mori, also known as Tomori or Wita Mori, was a polity largely corresponding to the present-day North Morowali Regency in Central Sulawesi, Indonesia, which existed from the late sixteenth century to the early twentieth century.
 It remained as a largely independent polity throughout most of its history, being a more agricultural inland polity in contrast to its maritime-oriented neighbors.
 In 1907, it was annexed into the Dutch East Indies following a punitive expedition which saw Mori's ruler killed in combat.

 Geography

 The polity is located around the Gulf of Tolo, at the intersection of Sulawesi's East and Southeast Peninsulas.
-It covered what is today North Morowali Regency, which has an area of 10000 sqkm.
+It covered what is today North Morowali Regency, which has an area of around 10000 sqkm.
 To its north, it borders the Poso polity, and to the west were several tribes under Poso's influence.
 To its south was the Bungku polity.
 The territory is drained by several small rivers, principally the Laa and Tambalako Rivers.